Skip to content

 What information is required during a payroll migration?

-What are the steps for a smooth payroll migration?
+Steps for a smooth payroll migration

-The steps for a smooth payroll migration include defining payroll migration objectives, planning and building a migration checklist, selecting the right payroll system, assigning a payroll migration team, auditing and preparing payroll data, testing the new payroll system, training employees and internal teams, and ongoing communication.
+The steps are defining objectives, building a migration checklist, selecting the right system, assigning a migration team, auditing data, testing the new system, training teams, coordinating tax filings, providing post-migration support, and maintaining ongoing communication.

 Define payroll migration objectives